How to Invest in Flexport Stock in 2024

 This makes shipping and tracking orders much more efficient, which makes it easier for businesses to sell more and scale faster.

-However, the company is unlikely to have its initial public offering until 2025 or later.
+However, the company is unlikely to have its initial public offering until 2026 or later.
+More on this below.

-But you don't need to wait until then — there's a way to buy Flexport stock right now.
+Regardless, you don't need to wait for its IPO — there's a way to buy Flexport stock right now.

 How to invest in Flexport before its IPO